Kourosh Yaghmaei: 1960s–1970s

-In the early 1960s, Yaghmaei started his first band, The Raptures, with some of his friends.
-Inspired by listening to the vinyl records of surf-rockers like The Ventures, The Raptures covered The Ventures, The Kinks, The Beatles, and The Monkees.
-The 1967 lineup of The Raptures consisted of Yaghmaei (lead vocal, guitar), Bahram Saeedi (electric guitar), Kamran Khasheh (organ), Jahangir (bass), and Viguen (drums).
-He also played in another group named Rebels for a while, the members of which later gradually took their own places in the Iranian rock scene.
+In 1964, at the age of 18, Yaghmaei started his official career by founding and leading the instrumental rock band called "The Raptures".
+Inspired by listening to the vinyl records of surf-rockers like the Ventures, the Raptures covered the Ventures, the Kinks, the Beatles, and the Monkees.
+The 1967 lineup of The Raptures consisted of Yaghmaei (vocal, lead guitar), Bahram Saeedi (rhythm guitar), Kamran Khasheh (organ), Jahangir (bass), and Viguen (drums).